directus/directus/docs/reference/system/revisions.md

 Parent revision that triggered this revision.
 Many-to-one to revisions (recursive).

 `version` **many-to-one**\
-Version of the changes made in this revision.
+Associated version of this revision.
 Many-to-one to [versions](/reference/system/versions).

 ```json
 {